 “I think that’s a golem!”
 Cyial shouted.
 “They’re like slimes except made out of stone rather than liquid!
 That can include crystal!”

-Leading the way with the lantern still in his hand, Sairek bounded up the stairs and the others followed after him.
+Leading the way with the lantern still in his left hand, Sairek bounded up the stairs and the others followed after him.
 He glanced back down as he reached the top to look past the other three following after him just in time to see this golem made out of crystals slam into the wall behind where they had been a few seconds ago, causing the foundation of the cave to shake, and Sairek could feel small dust pebbles landed in his hair.

 “That thing’s going to tear this place apart.
 We’re leaving, now!”
-Varhi yelled, shoving past Sairek and the Prince quickly followed after him, with the other two in tow.
+Varhi yelled, shoving past Sairek and the Prince quickly followed after him, with the other two in short tow.

 Running past all of the floating crystals, Varhi dashed towards the gate and grunted as he struggled to pull it back up again.
 Nayleen reached past Sairek and bent down to help him, allowing both Sairek and Cyial to quickly crawl through.
 Varhi gestured to Nayleen to go next with a tilt of his head and she crawled through, then held it up for Varhi on the other side, as did Cyial who reached over to help her.
 Varhi let go of the gate and began crawling through when another crash sounded behind him.
 He glanced back to see that the golem had made it up the stairs by separating parts of its body and was now reforming back together into a humanoid shape again.
 He crawled the rest of the way, where Cyial and Nayleen both grunted as the gate slammed shut.